 4. Available, accessible and affordable

 Vaccines are viewed as global public goods and immunization is not just effective but also an inexpensive way to protect lives.
 They are highly cost-effective for disease prevention and public health outcomes.
-In comparison to medical treatment to cure a disease, a vaccine is a simple, affordable and easily accessible solution.
+Compared to medical treatment to cure a disease, a vaccine is a simple, affordable and easily accessible solution.
 National and international health agencies take necessary efforts to increase a vaccine’s access to the public.
-When a disease turns into a pandemic, vaccines are made available for free, as in the case of the Covid-19 vaccine in many countries.
+When a disease turns into a pandemic, vaccines are made available for free, as with the Covid-19 vaccine in many countries.

 5. Lower medical bills and higher life expectancy